1. The Vardhana dynasty is also called the ____________.

 Explanation: The administration followed older Gupta and regional models.

-33. Harsha personally supervised:
+33. Harsha personally supervised ____________.

 A) Agriculture